Jeff Malott: Winnipeg Jets (2020–2024)

 On April 8, 2020, Malott signed a professional contract with the Manitoba Moose, the American Hockey League (AHL) affiliate of the Winnipeg Jets of the National Hockey League (NHL).
 He was the first Cornell player from his graduating class to sign a professional ice hockey contract.
 He was unable to play for the Moose at the end of their 2019–20 season due to the COVID-19 pandemic, and he instead began his professional ice hockey career with the Florida Everblades of the ECHL in January 2021 to prepare for the AHL.
 In his first year with the Moose, Malott scored 14 goals, the most on the team and the second-highest of any AHL rookie that season.
 He had 20 points and 35 penalty minutes in 34 games.

 On May 31, 2021, the Jets signed Malott to a one-year, two-way contract worth $780,000 for the season.
 On February 28, 2022, Malott went viral when he won a shootout against the Chicago Wolves and proceeded to skate off the ice without celebrating the victory.
 Malott was promoted to the Jets on March 20 after scoring 32 goals and 48 points with the Moose since his professional hockey debut.
 Malott made his NHL debut that night for the Jets' 6–4 win over the Chicago Blackhawks, recording three hits in just over four minutes of ice time.
 He was reassigned to the Moose the following day.

-Los Angeles Kings (2024–present)
+Los Angeles Kings (2024–2026)

 As a free agent at the conclusion of his contract with the Jets, Malott was signed to a two-year, $1.55 million contract with the Los Angeles Kings on July 1, 2024.

+Anaheim Ducks (2026–present)

+After a two-year tenure with the Kings, Malott left as a free agent and was signed to a three-year, $5.55 million contract with divisional rival club, Anaheim Ducks, on July 1, 2026.